- About Us

 As Ombudsperson, Charlotte is committed to working with the ALSS and Faculty Administration to ensure that Allard Law is a welcoming community for all students.
 The role of the Ombudsperson is to investigate student complaints, and to connect students with conflict resolution resources on campus.
 The Ombudsperson performs these duties in an impartial and confidential manner.
 If you have concerns or problems that are distracting you from your studies, send an email to Charlotte.

-The UBC Senate is the University’s highest academic governing body.
-It is a legislatively created body under the University Act.
+Madison represents law students, and UBC students generally, on the University’s highest academic governing body, the Senate.
 The Senate is composed of deans, professors, students from all faculties, and is chaired by the President of the University.
-It meets on a monthly basis throughout the year, with its committees meeting on a regular basis as well.
-The Senate serves a number of functions, from approving new degree programs, to setting admissions policy for undergraduates, to granting honorary degrees.
+The Senate serves a number of functions, from approving new degree programs or awards, to setting admissions policy for undergraduates, to granting honorary degrees.
 It also serves as the last avenue for appeal for students facing academic discipline or concerning their academic standing.
-If you’d like more information, contact Madison.
+If you’d like more information or have a concern you would like voiced at Senate, contact Madison.

 Director of Indigenous Affairs – Julia Thielmann

 Julia is Métis, her family originating from Meadow Lake Saskatchewan.
 She grew up in Kelowna BC.
 Prior to law school, she completed her Bachelor of Arts in Psychology at UBC Okanagan.
 She discovered her interest in a legal career after taking forensic psychology classes.
 In her first year of law, Julia was the 1L representative for the Indigenous Law Students Association, volunteering for many events during the year.
 She also served as a clinician for LSLAP and volunteered for Legal Education Outreach.
 She played volleyball on the intramural volleyball team, “Team Law”.
 Outside of law school, Julia enjoys beading and going to the beach.